fellan12/ServiceMonitor/README.md

 To run the application, type:
 `java -jar target/vertx-1.0.0-SNAPSHOT-fat.jar -conf /src/main/conf/MainVerticle-conf.json`

-The application starts a server on `localhost:8088` using the config file.
-If you skip the condig file, ther server runs on `localhost:8080`.
+The application starts a server on `localhost:8088` using the configuration file.
+If you skip the configuration file, the server runs on `localhost:8080`.

 ##### Disclaimer
 This project was done in chunks during two week and a maximum coding time of 10 hours.
-So the front and backend is not as optimal as it could be.
+So the front-end and back-end is not as optimal as it could be.